Energy auditors may use thermography -- or infrared scanning -- to detect thermal defects and air leakage in building envelopes.

 Thermographic scans are also commonly used with a blower door test running.
 The blower door helps exaggerate air leaking through defects in the building shell.
 Such air leaks appear as black streaks in the infrared camera's viewfinder.

 Thermography uses specially designed infrared video or still cameras to make images (called thermograms) that show surface heat variations.
 This technology has a number of applications.
 Thermograms of electrical systems can detect abnormally hot electrical connections or components.
 Thermograms of mechanical systems can detect the heat created by excessive friction.
 Energy assessors use thermography as a tool to help detect heat losses and air leakage in building envelopes.

 Infrared scanning allows energy assessors to check the effectiveness of insulation in a building's construction.
 The resulting thermograms help assessors determine whether a building needs insulation and where in the building it should go.
 Because wet insulation conducts heat faster than dry insulation, thermographic scans of roofs can often detect roof leaks.

 In addition to using thermography during an energy assessment, you should have a scan done before purchasing a house; even new houses can have defects in their thermal envelopes.
 You may wish to include a clause in the contract requiring a thermographic scan of the house.
 A thermographic scan performed by a certified technician is usually accurate enough to use as documentation in court proceedings.

 Types of Thermographic Inspection Devices

-The energy auditor may use one of several types of infrared sensing devices in an on-site inspection.
+The energy assessor may use one of several types of infrared sensing devices in an on-site inspection.